gmills97/gmills97/README.md

 - 👀 I’m interested in switching my career to web development within the next year (by November 2022).
 - 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can best reach me through email (gracemills.1023@gmail.com)!
+- 📫 You can best reach me on social media (Twitter: gracemills_dev) or through email!

 <!---
 grace-mills/grace-mills is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.